Twin Cities, Gemini

 Omicron couldn’t allow herself to slip into that line of thought.
 There was always hope.
 Even in a cycle of mistakes.
 Yes, and it was because of that hope that she had to do these things.
 That was all there was to it.

 “Did I really use all that energy to beat up street thugs?”
 Sighing, Omicron lowered her hand.
 The light coating the beams and fragments of wood faded, leaving her in complete darkness.
 She walked back over to where the abandoned cargo crate rested and popped it open.
 As expected, there were a plethora of conductors within.

 Omicron reached into her pocket and pulled out a vial that was filled with black liquid.
 It was lined with metal that came to a short needle-like point at one of its ends.
 At the other end was a short plunger.

 It was one of the new proto-conductors raved about in the newspapers.
 A proto-conductor that was capable of storing the vitae of a Conductor for future usage by another individual.
 Damned proto-conductors.
 Progress without understanding.

 She hit the plunger on the device sending the black liquid splattering onto the items within the crate.
 She then pressed the pointed tip of the thing to the liquid coating.
 Immediately the coating began to glow with a pale—almost white—tangerine light.
-The glow swallowed the crate and its contents in a blinding flash of light that blinked out of existence a moment afterwards.
+The glow swallowed the crate and its contents in a blinding flash that blinked out of existence a moment afterwards.
 Darkness returned.
 When Omicron’s eyes adjusted, she glanced down to find the crate nowhere in sight.
 Just a bare alleyway floor.

 —Theta’s Specialist conducting was as beautiful to see as always.
 And…